greggigon/my-personal-kanban/README.md

 ## How to use it?

-Open index.html page in your browser and your done.
+Open __index.html__ page in your browser and your done.

 The application is a single file HTML page with Twitter Bootstrap used for styling and jQuery to help some basic document manipulation.

 ### Functionality

-The functionality is very basic.
+The functionality is simple and pure.

-You can change Kanban name by clicking top header and edit it inline.
+You can __change Kanban name__ by clicking top header and edit it inline.

-You can choose from a predefined list of column numbers for your Kanban.
+You can __choose from a predefined list of column numbers__ for your Kanban.

-You can Click on Column headers to rename them.
+You can __Click on Column headers__ to rename them.

-Plus sign in the top right corner can be used to add new Card to a column.
+__Plus sign in the top right corner__ can be used to add new Card to a column.

-Card could be Moved between columns with arrow buttons or removed with a Cross button.
+Card could be Moved between columns with __arrow buttons__ or removed with a __Cross button__.

 ### Menu

 There should be a Menu in the Top right corner.

-You can persist your Kanban to a storage of your browser.
+You can __persist your Kanban to a local storage__ of your browser.
 When the page is opened next time it will automatically load Kanban content from local storage.

-You can Delete the Kanban from local storage.
+You can __Delete the Kanban from local storage__.
 The Kanban board will stay as it was however next time you open the browser you will meet empty page with prompt for number of columns.

-You can also Start new Kanban board, which will remove the old one from local storage and start from scratch.
+You can also __Start new Kanban board__, which will remove the old one from local storage and start from scratch.

 ### Multiple Kanban boards

 Well, I need to do this work.
+It is impossible to have more than one at the moment, unless you open the __index.html__ in a different browsers.

 ## More about technology